 “These sites were my favorite in the park!
 The drive to the campground was a bit out of the way, but scenic.
 The sites are near a river.
 Some of the sites appeared much larger than others, but overall it was a surprising natural respite from the rest of the busy park.” -The Dyrt camper Sarah S.

 There are 13 peaceful and scenic backcountry camping sites within the Green River area of the Park.
 A free permit is required for anyone camping Mammoth Cave National Park’s backcountry, and can be obtained at the Visitor’s Center ticket sales area.
 Bring your photo ID as well as your license plate number and the make and model of your car.
-Backcountry permits are not issued during the last 15-minutes before the Visitor’s Center closes, so make sure to arrive well before closing time.
+Backcountry permits are not issued during the last 15-minutes before the Visitor’s Center closes.

 Once you’ve got the paperwork straight, however, you’ll find plenty of room to pitch your tent, however, as well as enough trees for hammock camping if you prefer.
 Just make sure you bring either plenty of water, a means to safely filter natural sources, and plenty of insect repellant.
 Mammoth Cave camping might not be the most primitive, even at the backcountry sites, but it’s always good to be prepared.